-Business Confidence and Investment: Capital investment, cash flow, and training plans all saw an increase in investment.
+Business Confidence and Investment: Capital investment, cash flow, and training plans all saw relatively small movements this quarter.

 Enterprise is the lifeblood of the UK economy, and if dramatic change is not enacted then businesses will halt investment in recruitment to the detriment of growth.